karlproject/karldocs/hosting/appserver.rst

 XXX discuss daemon/cron jobs that do background work, as well as an operations.
 Discuss how user accounts and logins work.

+XXX link to rossi's karlhosting docs as complete/authoritative.

 Restart Supervisor
 ------------------